Bacterial cell structure: Intracellular membranes

-While not typical of all bacteria some microbes contain intracellular membranes in addition to (or as extensions of) their cytoplasmic membranes.
+While not typical of all bacteria, some microbes contain intracellular membranes in addition to (or as extensions of) their cytoplasmic membranes.
 An early idea was that bacteria might contain membrane folds termed mesosomes, but these were later shown to be artifacts produced by the chemicals used to prepare the cells for electron microscopy.
-Examples of bacteria containing intracellular membranes are phototrophs, nitrifying bacteria and methane-oxidising bacteria.
+Examples of bacteria containing intracellular membranes are phototrophs (ex.: thylakoid), nitrifying bacteria (ex.: anammoxosome) and methane-oxidising bacteria such as the methylococcaceae.
 Intracellular membranes are also found in bacteria belonging to the poorly studied Planctomycetota group, although these membranes more closely resemble organellar membranes in eukaryotes and are currently of unknown function.
 Chromatophores are intracellular membranes found in phototrophic bacteria.
 Used primarily for photosynthesis, they contain bacteriochlorophyll pigments and carotenoids.

 Cytoskeleton

 The prokaryotic cytoskeleton is the collective name for all structural filaments in prokaryotes.
 It was once thought that prokaryotic cells did not possess cytoskeletons, but advances in imaging technology and structure determination have shown the presence of filaments in these cells.
 Homologues for all major cytoskeletal proteins in eukaryotes have been found in prokaryotes.
 Cytoskeletal elements play essential roles in cell division, protection, shape determination, and polarity determination in various prokaryotes.